gdalle/SparseAutodiffTutorial/sierra/sparse_autodiff_tutorial_sierra.typ

   = From maps to matrices
   To compute the Jacobian matrix $J$ of a composition $f: bb(R)^m arrow.long bb(R)^n$:
   - #strike[product of intermediate Jacobian matrices]
-  - reconstruction from JVPs or VJPs
+  - reconstruction from several JVPs or VJPs

   #align(center)[
     #table(